adityaax/darkweb-directory/links/anonymous-file-upload.md

-# 📁 Anonymous File Upload Services
+# 📁 Anonymous File Sharing Services

 These services allow users to upload and share files anonymously over the Tor network.
 Use them responsibly and only for legal, ethical purposes.